 The penalties for not conforming to CE marking legislation can include fines and imprisonment.

 Components with no intrinsic function e.g. a circuit board, do not require a CE mark.
-However, an instrument that is a spare part for a compressor package would require to be marked (assuming that one or more of the directives mentioned above apply).
+However, for example, an electronic pressure instrument that is a spare part for a compressor package would require to be marked.